IBM/intro-to-ml-with-sklearn/workshop/03-classification.md

 # Classification Exercise

-## What is classification in machine learning?¶
+## What is classification in machine learning?

 Classification in machine learning is when the feature to be predicted contains categories of values.
 Each of these categories is considered as a class into which the predicted value falls and hence has its name, classification.
-An example of this could be predicting the parts of speech (verb, noun, adjective, etc.) of words with a given text.
+An example of this could be predicting the parts of speech (verb, noun, adjective, etc.) of words within a given text.

 ## Objectives